yerofey/cryptowallet-cli/README.md

 # generate few wallets and save the output into CSV file with custom name "new.csv"
 $ cw -c btc -n 10 -D new

-# generate just a mnemonic string (12 words) to import in any wallet app
-$ cw -m

 # list all supported blockchains
 $ cw -l
 ```